Battle of Camden: Aftermath

-Gates proceeded onwards to Hillsborough, a distance of 180 miles, where he arrived on the 19th and then composed his report to Congress on 20 Aug.
-The report to the President of the Continental Congress, Samuel Huntington, began, "In deepest Distress and Anxiety of Mind, I am obliged to acquaint your Excellency with the Total Defeat of the Troops under my Command."
-In a 30 Aug. letter to George Washington, Gates wrote, But if being unfortunate is solely a Reason sufficient for removing me from Command I shall most cheerfully submit to the Orders of Congress; and resign an office few Generals would be anxious to possess..."
+Gates proceeded onwards to Hillsborough to seek assistance from the North Carolina General Assembly, which was meeting there.
+Travelling 180 miles in three days, he arrived at Hillsborough on August 19 and composed his report to Congress the next day.
+Gates' report, addressed to President of the Continental Congress Samuel Huntington, began: "In deepest Distress and Anxiety of Mind, I am obliged to acquaint your Excellency with the Total Defeat of the Troops under my Command."
+In a letter Gates sent to George Washington on 30 August, he wrote:

+But if being unfortunate is solely a Reason sufficient for removing me from Command I shall most cheerfully submit to the Orders of Congress; and resign an office few Generals would be anxious to possess...